 Who is it for?

-The TRS Fellowship Pathway is open to all members of staff with teaching and/or learning support roles and responsibilities at the University.
-You must be able to provide evidence of broadly based effectiveness in substantive teaching and/or supporting learning role(s).
+The TRS Fellowship Pathway is open to all members of staff with substantial teaching and/or learning support roles and responsibilities at the University.
+You must be able to provide evidence of effectiveness in substantive teaching and/or supporting learning role(s) across a range of teaching contexts, including designing learning, teaching in multiple settings (eg lectures, tutorials, supervision, field work, clinical teaching, laboratories), assessment and feedback, creating effective learning environments, and formal and informal approaches to teaching-related continued professional development.

 The TRS Fellowship Pathway is not open to DPhil students or other students who teach.
 If you are enrolled as a student and teach alongside your studies, you may wish to consider the Advancing Teaching and Learning programme.